LDagnachew/LDagnachew/README.md

 # 👋 Hey, I'm Leul!

-I'm a **CS Student @ UT Austin** sophomore with a passion for **backend engineering and infrastructure**.
+I'm a **CS Student @ UT Austin** sophomore with a passion for **infra engineering** & leaning towards **ML Infrastructure/MLOps**.
 I thrive on solving complex system problems, optimizing performance, and building scalable solutions.

 ### 🚀 **What I'm Working On**